gallowayevan/nursingfront/content/briefs/regions.md

 the hospitals and other health care institutions that provide the vast majority of their clinical experiences.
 These factors make the AHEC regions particularly helpful in any analysis of nurse workforce trends.
-Not surprisingly, NC Nursecast projects that even after adjusting for population, AHECs with large health care systems and hospitals in the Wake and Northwest AHEC areas will face the largest shortages (Figure 3).
+Not surprisingly, NC Nursecast projects that, even after adjusting for population, AHECs with large health care systems and hospitals in the Wake and Northwest AHEC regions will face the largest shortages (Figure 3).